-- a) When assessments are returned, subject teachers will: - b) Explain carefully to students the marking schedule and the reasons for marking decisions. - c) Once the teacher has gone over the marked assessment, the work of all students will be kept by the teacher until the next period that subject is on.
+When assessments are returned, subject teachers will:

+- a) Explain carefully to students the marking schedule and the reasons for marking decisions. - b) Once the teacher has gone over the marked assessment, the work of all students will be kept by the teacher until the next period that subject is on.
 Students who wish to request a review must do so within one week of the marked assessment being received by the student.
-The work of these students will be kept by the teacher at all times. - d) When the review is completed the decision and the reasons for it should be given to the student who may either accept the subject teacher's decision or request the teacher to retain the paper while an appeal is made.
+A student can request a review by sending a Chat on Teams to the teacher asking that they would like their grade reviewed and provide a brief explanation of why.
+The teacher will revisit (review) the marking and let the student know the outcome. i.e. if the grade changes or not.
+The work of these students will be kept by the teacher at all times. - c) When the review is completed the decision and the reasons for it should be given to the student who may either accept the subject teacher's decision or request the teacher to retain the paper while an appeal is made.